 11U / 12U (50’ mound – 70’ bases)

 14U+ (60’6”mound – 90’ bases)

 1.04 Balks Balks are enforced in 11U and above age divisions without warning.
 In age divisions 10U and below, balks are not enforced strictly unless a persistent violation of the balk rule occurs.
 10U and below, each pitcher is given 1 warning before a balk is called.
 The balk can be a live ball (depending on the situation).
 The intent is not to penalize the offense.

 1.05 The Bat Rule Bats must be made of an approved material, and they must be smooth and round.
-Bats must be certified by the manufacturer to meet BPF 1.15 (Bat Performance Factor of 1.15) or less.
-In 13U bats will be restricted to a -8 ration or higher.
+Bats must be certified and legal by the manufacturer to meet BPF 1.15 (Bat Performance Factor of 1.15) or less.
+Banned bats can be found here.
+In 13U bats will be restricted to a -8 ratio or heavier.
 In 14U bats will be restricted to a -5 ratio or heavier BPF 1.15 or BBCOR.
 (The weight of the bat in ounces as compared to its length in inches: Ex: 29in 19oz is a -10, 30in 22oz is a -8, and 31in 26 oz is a -5).
 For age divisions 12U and below, there are no bat size restrictions.
 High school divisions must use NFHS (National Federation of State High School Associations) bat limitations for size, weight and performance.